+NOTE The addition of the OperationFault is a security measure to prevent a malicious client blocking access to channels that are supposed to be “open”.
+It may also be desirable to prevent deletion of such channels except via authenticated or whitelisted clients.

 SOAP Interface

 The Add Security Tokens general interface is mapped into SOAP 1.1/1.2 as embedded XML schemas in WSDL descriptions according to the following schema types.